tytydraco/yessleep/out/I_must_have_said_something_really_bad_at_Cafe_Grumpy.md

 The tall blonde girl explained to me that hot chocolate with espresso and steamed oat milk was actually called a Mocha Oat Latte.
 I thanked her for hepping me to the vernacular and waited to become ungrumpy.

+The morning thus far, while uneventful, had been chock full of texts from psychotic computer programmers at the non profit where I consulted.
+That and massive amounts of *no-caffeine,* as I had neglected to purchase coffee for the crib for the umpteenth time.
+So, high as a kite, yo, it was off to Cafe Grumpy I go; my bout of no-caffeine triaged for a remedy; stat.

+*Real knows real & Grumpy knows grumpy.*

 It was a record high in Brooklyn for the ides of March and I was dressed accordingly.
 Cargo shorts, Brooklyn vs. Everybody tee, Nike slip on sneakers topped off with a Humphrey Bogart fedora.
 I was everything the aging software consultant who worked from home should be.
 And I was high as a helicopter on the Lush sativa pen and didn't care who knew it.

 I heard the door jingle bell open and in lumbered a very, very large man who appeared to be of indeterminate origin.
-He had a shock of wild black curly hair and a sparse beard and moustache that only partially concealed a deeply tanned set of missing teeth.
+He had a shock of wild black curly hair and a sparse beard and moustache that only partially concealed a deeply tanned set of mostly missing teeth.
+His feet were in duct taped sneakers whose fronts had been removed.
+His feet and toes were filthy and blackish green.
+His toenails were in an unspeakable condition.

 The man's stench preceded him, and except for a large burlap blanket swaddling his amazing girth, which I imagined to be somewhere in the neighborhood of close to 400lbs, there was nothing else to clothe him.